CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    Notice there are two file formats in the folder, **json** and **parquet**.

    - **Parquet:** is an open-source file format built to handle flat columnar storage data formats.
 Parquet operates well with complex data in large volumes and is known for its both performant data compression and its ability to handle a wide variety of encoding types.
-   - **Json:** file contains metadata like schema, data type of the parquet file.
+   - **Json:** file contains metadata like schema, and data type of the parquet file.

 1. We need only the parquet file as this has the data we need.
 Select the **Extension column dropdown arrow**.